 Fig 8.
 Incretins GLP-1 and GIP, and particularly when combined, possess neurotrophic and neuroprotective actions in neuronal cell cultures.
 SH-SY5Y cells were treated with single and combined concentrations of GLP-1 and GIP in the absence (A) and presence of cellular challenge (B).
 (A) The combination of subtherapeutic concentrations of GLP-1 and GIP, alone, resulted in neurotrophic action (i.e., an increase in cell viability vs. the Control group) and (B) significantly ameliorated 6-OHDA and serum starvation induced loss of cellular viability (vs. the Vehicle challenge group).
-(C) GLP-1+GIP mitigated 6-OHDA mediated cell death in rat primary VM neurons, particularly in combination with DPP-4 inhibition (DPP-4I: PF-00734,200 1 nM). *p<0.05, *p<0.001, N.S.: no significant difference, one-way ANOVA, Dunnett’s multiple comparison test vs. Vehicle or Control group. (n = 3 to 4 per group).
+(C) GLP-1+GIP mitigated 6-OHDA mediated cell death in rat primary VM neurons, particularly in combination with DPP-4 inhibition (DPP-4I: PF-00734,200 1 nM).
+All values are means SEM; *p<0.05, *p<0.001, N.S.: no significant difference, one-way ANOVA, Dunnett’s multiple comparison test vs. Vehicle or Control group (n = 3 to 4 per group).

 Discussion